 specializes in both early and contemporary music.
-Her repertoire comprises the most important solo parts of 17th and 18th century oratorio and opera works.
-She extends her repertoire by singing Lieder recitals.
-As an ensemble singer, an important part of her professional life consist of singing music from all epochs.
+Her repertoire comprises the most important solo parts of 17th and 18th century oratorio and opera works as well as songs and chamber music of all epochs.
 Born in Bialystok, Poland, Helena started her musical education there, playing the piano.
 In 2008, she graduated with distinction from the Vocal/Theatrical Department of the Academy of Music in Kraków.
 Since then, she continued to develop her vocal skills, studying with Prof. Ingrid Kremling, also taking part in masterclasses with Jard van Nes, Jill Feldman, Charles Daniels, Claire Lefilliatre, Jan van Elsacker, Kai Wessel and Peter Kooij.
-She shared the concert platform with conductors such as Andrew Parrott, Daniel Reuss, Philippe Herreweghe and Vincent Dumestre, and ensembles such as Collegium Vocale Gent, Capella Cracoviensis, Le Poème Harmonique, Cappella Amsterdam.
-She performed in prestigious musical events like Misteria Paschalia, Opera Rara (Kraków), The Baroque Opera Festival Dramma per Musica (Warsaw), Olavsfestdagene (Trondheim), Svatováclavský hudební festiwal (Ostrava), Händel-Festspiele (Halle), Festival de musique Baroque d'Ambronay, Utrecht Early Music Festival, Festival baroque (Sablé-sur-Sarthe).
+As an ensemble singer she shared the concert platform with ensembles such as Collegium Vocale Gent directed by Philippe Herreweghe, Le Poème Harmonique - Vincent Dumestre, Cappella Amsterdam - Daniel Reuss, Amsterdam Baroque Choir - Ton Koopman, Balthasar Neumann Chor - Thomas Hengelbrock, RIAS Kammerchor Berlin - Justin Doyle.
+As a soloist she receives invitations from prestigious musical events such as Misteria Paschalia, Opera Rara (Kraków), The Baroque Opera Festival Dramma per Musica (Warsaw), Bach 200 UW (Warsaw), Gdynia Classica Nova (Gdynia), Organy Plus (Gdańsk), Olavsfestdagene (Trondheim), Svatováclavský Hudební Festival (Ostrava), Festival de musique Baroque d'Ambronay, Festival baroque (Sablé-sur-Sarthe).
 She performed the role of Lume di Scienza in the world premiere of Antonio Draghi's sacred opera "Il Terremoto" (1682), conducted by Vincent Dumestre and directed by Benjamin Lazar.
 This production was realized in cooperation with French television Mezzo.